 Truck accidents can occur anywhere, and they may involve anyone.
 However, common truck types that are involved in accidents in Wisconsin include the following:

 Different laws and regulations may apply to different types of trucks.
-It is crucial to work with an experienced attorney who knows the rules and procedures in these cases.
+It is crucial to work with an experienced truck accident attorney who knows the rules and procedures in these cases.

 Wisconsin issues commercial driver’s licenses to truckers, sets speed limits for large trucks within the state, and establishes rules for trucks that travel solely within the state’s borders.
 Any trucker driving in Wisconsin must follow these rules.